christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 Now, use the oscilloscope to see how the voltage to the LED changes with time.
 Connect the oscilloscope ground probe to the ground rail on the breadboard, and connect the signal probe to the digital output pin D5 on the Arduino that we are using to drive the LED.
 ![](Images/scope_connection.jpg)

-If you would like a refresher on how to use these tablet scopes, you can take a look at this video:
-TODO: include a video link

 - Turn off the second channel CH2 on the cope, as we are not using it.
 - Adjust the scope time scale and voltage level for CH1 so that you see a PWM wave as shown in this picture.
 ![](Images/scope_base.png)